codebruinc/webvitalai/memory-bank/decisionLog.md

 - Implications: Consistent database schema that matches the code, elimination of 500 errors, improved reliability
 - Stakeholders: Development team, users
 - Stakeholders: Development team, users

+[2025-05-06 11:15:37] - **Comprehensive Fix for "Analyze Website" Function**
+- Decision: Created a comprehensive fix-all.sh script that combines the dynamic server usage fix and RLS policy fix
+- Rationale: Two separate issues were causing the "analyze website" function to fail:
+  1. Next.js API routes needed dynamic rendering configuration
+  2. Row-level security policies were missing for the scans table
+- Alternatives:
+  - Applying fixes separately (more error-prone and time-consuming)
+  - Rewriting the scan functionality to avoid these issues (too invasive)
+  - Disabling RLS for the scans table (security risk)
+- Implications:
+  - Simplified fix application process with a single script
+  - Comprehensive documentation for future reference
+  - Improved reliability of the core "analyze website" function
+  - Better security with proper RLS policies in place
+- Stakeholders: Development team, users
 [2025-05-05 15:23:50] - Fixed row-level security policy error in scan API by modifying the `initiateScan` function to accept a client parameter and updating the API route to pass its authenticated client.
 This ensures that database operations in the scan service use the properly authenticated client when called from API routes.

 [2025-05-05 17:26:00] - **Authentication Bypass for Testing**